xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/installers.md

 # Installers

-Installer is a core integration concept: every extension point has it's own installer.
+Installer is a core integration concept: every extension point has its own installer.
 Installers are registered manually or detected by [classpath scan](scan.md).

 ## Default installers